flipsi/dotfiles/mutt/README.md

 ### Setup Gmail Account

 In Gmail, I do not want to have to enable LSA (Less Secure Apps) so that one can authenticate with my plain text Google password from any application.

 Instead, I configure isync and msmtp to use OAuth.

-For this to work, I have to create a project with the [Google API Console](https://console.developers.google.com/) (my own "mutt" Google App) for every Google account I want to access:
+For this to work, I need a project setup in the [Google API Console](https://console.developers.google.com/) (my own "mutt" Google App) for every Google account I want to access:

+For the first setup, follow the steps below to create it, otherwise skip them and use existing credentials.
+I may have them stored in the mutt secrets file (unused there).

+#### Create a Google App to receive OAuth credentials

 1. Open the ‘Select a project’ drop down menu at the top left of the page, this will open a pop-up window.
 1. In the top right of the window select ‘NEW PROJECT’.
 This will take you to the project creation page.
 1. You can leave the default name if you choose but I recommend giving it a descriptive name, then select ‘CREATE’.
 It might take a few seconds but you should get a notification telling you the project has been created.